openmiblab/tutorial-cluster/README.md

 ```

 This generates a detailed log in the terminal.
 If you have built your
-script.sh in windows apps like notepad, a common issue is that windows has included line
+script.sh in a windows apps like notepad, a common issue is that windows has included line
 breaks that are invalid in unix.
 You can clean your script like this:

 ```bash